NYJiaxing/Udacity-final-project/README.md

 # Udacity-final-project

+### Project Profile

+This is the final project of the Udacity self-driving car nano degree.
+No need to say it's very hard for self team to finish this project.
+Please see this link for the video result https://youtu.be/_diRN8PbtuQ.
+The architecture contains five parts, you can see from the rqt_graph 1[](/imgs/rqtmsg.png)
 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).